 Let’s say you’ve decided that you want to be on Oprah—that’s your goal.
 So how do you get there?
 One step at a time.
 That may seem glib, but it’s true: you need a plan that accounts for each step in the process, beginning with something you can do right now.

 In our example, if you want to be featured on Oprah as an author, you need to sell a bunch of books.
-To sell a bunch of books, you need a great agent.
-To get a great agent, you need to have a fantastic book.
+In order to sell a bunch of books, you need a great agent.
+And in order to get a great agent, you need to have a fantastic book.
 To have a great book, you need to complete a book.
-To complete a book, you need to write 1000 words a day.
+And to complete a book, you need to write 1000 words a day.

-Can you do that today?
+Do you think you can do that today?
 Can you start writing 1000 words a day?
 If the final step on your list is something you can do right now, then you’re ready.
 If not, keep working backward until you find something you can start now.

 In our example, maybe you don’t know what you want to write about.
 So maybe you can’t write 1000 words today.
 So keep going backward.
-To write 1000 words, you need a plot.
+In order to write 1000 words, you need a solid plot.
 To find a plot, you need inspiration and ideas.
-To get inspiration and ideas, you need to brainstorm your favorite stories and what you liked about them.
+And to get inspiration and ideas, you need to brainstorm your favorite stories and what you liked about them.

-Now you have something you can do today, right now, to get you moving toward your goal.
+Now you have something you can do today, right now, to get you moving toward your achievable goals.

 Edit As You Go